 You’ve got to love Mother Nature and the wonders of her medicinal plants.
 Cannabis is one such plant that contains health-boosting and healing properties similar to many other herbs we use today for our wellbeing.

-Some of the elements in cannabis include Cannabinoids as well as Terpenes.
+Some of the chemical compounds found in cannabis include Cannabinoids as well as Terpenes.
 Terpenes are naturally occurring elements found in not only cannabis but a variety of plants including conifers.
 Terpenes are also produced by some insects like the swallowtail butterfly.

-Terpenes can also affect how cannabinoids work, often enhancing those effects such as limonene may be used to increase absorption of a CBD topical.
+Terpenes can affect how cannabinoids work, enhancing or modifying those effects such as limonene can be used to increase absorption of a CBD topical or to lift mood.

 ALPHA- AND BETA-PINENE